Torah has the Bright stuff for Sochi success

 Bright says being the second youngest of five sporty children meant competition was second nature and that soon extended to snowboarding.

-"We competed in everything swimming, football, tennis, netball, skiing everything," she recalled.
+"We competed in everything swimming, soccer, tennis, netball, skiing everything," she recalled.

 "Competing is what I've done and what I know, so when I started snowboarding it was natural to do the local contests and continue competing."